For best experience please turn on javascript and use a modern browser!

 This knowledge is societally relevant because it contributes to understanding why deviations from healthy body weight spread unequally between and within countries, and to assessing the mental health burden resulting from cultural body-weight norms.

-Funded by NWO VENI
+Funded by: NWO VENI

 Dr. L. (Liliya) Leopold